Aidix/rsschool-2019Q1-cv/cv.md

 ## Education:
 * A javascript/front-end course at the Rolling Scopes School in 2019 year
-* BSUIR, Faculty of information technologies and control, Information Technologies in Automated Systems
+* BSUIR, Faculty of information technologies and control, Information Technologies in Automated Systems, 2014 - 2018 years

-##English level:
+## English level:
 A2(Pre-intermediate)